Powerball winners in Georgia | Saturday's $45 million jackpot

-ATLANTA — No one won the $45 million jackpot on Saturday -- but in Georgia, for the second straight drawing, a single ticket sold was worth $50,000.
+ATLANTA — No one won the $78 million jackpot on Saturday, and in Georgia, no one won big.

 According to the Georgia Lottery, these were the local winners: